 - Ability to easily blacklist users or IP addresses

 - Integration with popular comment plugins, such as Disqus and WordPress Comments

 - Option to add a captcha for added security against spam

 - Real-time notifications when a new comment is detected

 - Support for customizable filters to prevent malicious links and content

 As I explained above regarding the caching plugin, WordPress sites are FULL of files and coding.
 That coding can also break.

 When you update plugins, theme files, or other software, it can cause conflicts in the coding of your website that can cause it to shut down.

+That’s IF you don’t have a backup of your files.
 Some hosting companies perform backups for you but you are generally limited for space and can’t rely 100% on these ‘routine’ backups.

-UpdraftPlus is a plugin that automatically performs backups of your website, so you can go to sleep at night with the peace of mind that your business won’t implode overnight.
+UpdraftPlus is a backup plugin that automatically performs backups of your website, so you can go to sleep at night with the peace of mind that your business won’t implode overnight.